Here are ten super cool red subscribe buttons for YouTube:

 The devil really is in the details.
 You have to ensure that all of your bases are well and truly covered.

 A subscribe button is usually in a PNG format, and it’s added to YouTube videos as a transparent watermark.
-It’s displayed in the video’s top corner, and when clicked, it allows people to subscribe to the channel.
+It’s displayed in the video’s top corner, allowing people to subscribe to the channel when clicked.

 You can also embed it onto your site, allowing you to see how many subscribers you have.